 Located in a converted school in the countryside three hours north of Helsinki, the Arteles Creative Residency Program brings together international artists to focus exclusively on their creative practice in a supportive and communal environment.
 Open to artists working across all disciplines, with each cohort bringing together creatives from a variety of backgrounds, the program encourages a cross-pollination of ideas and approaches and the opportunity for participants to challenge the boundaries of their practice.
-Four past grantees, working in visual arts, music, media and literature, have participated in the program, most recently 2018 grantee and writer Peter Walsh.
+Four past grantees, working in visual arts, music, multimedia and literature, have participated in the program, most recently 2018 grantee and writer Peter Walsh.

 Peter reached out and sought the advice of past grantee Sissy Reyes, who also attended Arteles, throughout the application process.
 We were buoyed by this show of resourcefulness and community between artists, and followed up with Peter on his experience of the Arteles program, what it takes to write a good grant application and whether he had any advice of his own for artists starting out.